 Another weakness of my initial design is pictured below: some of my brads were misplaced and exposed on the outside or inside of the drawer.

 After some test fitments, I decided to scrap my original slide design and move to a more traditional approach of a drawer resting on a rail.
-The Kreg Rip Cut can make tiny cuts as requried for this type of surgery.
+The Kreg Rip Cut can make tiny cuts as required for this type of surgery.

-The circular saw blade only extends about two inches max and my drawers are about three inches tall, so I come in with a screw driver to pry away the cut wood.
+The circular saw blade only extends about two inches max and my drawers are about three inches tall, so I come in with a screwdriver to pry away the cut wood.
 This provides a surface for my flush trim router bit to trace against.

 The finished surface after the circular saw cut ~0.2" starting from the bottom, and the router matching that cut.

 Due to the nature of the cut, the router bit hit a lot of brads and screws.
 I'll sand the end result but this bit is not looking healthy.

 I ran my orbital palm sander over the entire cabinet.
 Being a utilitarian piece, I only ran coarse grit paper to remove major imperfections and reduce the chance of splinter.
 I tried the "cloth" sandpaper from Diablo and it was terrible.
 It was advertised as long life, but if the cloth hit any imperfection or a corner, it would tear to rags.
 I think this would be a good product for large flat surfaces like drywall.